KimWhitler_headshot_BW_1800x1800

 Education: B.A., Eureka College; MBA, University of Arizona, Eller School of Business; M.S., Ph.D., Indiana University, Kelley School of Business

-Kimberly A. Whitler is currently Frank M. Sands Sr. Associate Professor of Business Administration at the University of Virginia's Darden School of Business.
-Previously, Whitler spent nearly 20 years in general management, strategy and marketing roles within the CPG and Retailing industries, managing global, U.S. and Eastern European-based businesses.
-She spent most of her career at Procter & Gamble, and more recently served as the general manager of the Breakfast Division for Aurora Foods, the CMO of David’s Bridal, the country’s leading bridal apparel retailer, and as an officer of PetSmart, the country’s largest pet specialty retailer.
+Prior to her academic career, Whitler served nearly 20 years in general management, strategy, and chief marketing officer roles within the CPG and retailing industries, managing global, U.S., and Eastern European-based businesses.
+Most of her career was at Procter & Gamble, with subsequent roles as the GM of the Breakfast Division for Aurora Foods, the CMO of David’s Bridal, the country’s leading bridal apparel retailer, and as an officer of PetSmart, the largest pet specialty retailer.

-Whitler has been interviewed, cited or quoted over 3,600 times, including: Wall Street Journal, Bloomberg, The Washington Post, New York Times, MSN, Yahoo!, Financial Chronicle, NBC, ABC, The Boston Globe, USA Today, The Associated Press, U.S. News & World Report, Knowledge@Wharton, Harvard Law School Forum on Corporate Governance and Financial Regulation, Entrepreneur, Standard Examiner, National Association of Corporate Directors, The Conference Board, The Economist Group, The Washington Times, Chicago Tribune, Fox Sports, Huffington Post, Mediabuzz, Oxygen, and a variety of international media outlets.
+Whitler has been interviewed or quoted over 10,000 times in media outlets, earning over 23 billion impressions, with a media value of over $140 million, including the Wall Street Journal, Bloomberg, The Washington Post, New York Times, Financial Chronicle, Reuters, BBC, NBC, ABC, the Associated Press, and a variety of other national and international media outlets.
 She attended the U.S. Air Force Academy, received a B.A. in psychology and business administration from Eureka College, an MBA from the University of Arizona, and an M.S. and Ph.D. from Indiana University.

 Selected Publications